-- 401(a) qualified plan (including a 401(k) plan) or 403(a) qualified plan - 403(b) plan - 457(b) plan of a governmental entity - individual retirement account or annuity (IRA) - Roth individual retirement account (Roth IRA) - simple retirement account after a two year holding period
+- 401(a) qualified plan (including a 401(k) plan) or 403(a) qualified plan, - 403(b) plan,

+- 457(b) plan of a governmental entity, - individual retirement account or annuity (IRA), - Roth individual retirement account (Roth IRA), or - simple retirement account after a two year holding period.

-By electing to directly roll over your eligible rollover distribution to an eligible retirement plan, you may defer paying income taxes on the distribution (and avoid the 10% withdrawal penalty) until you actually receive a distribution at a later date.
+By electing to directly roll over your eligible rollover distribution to an eligible retirement plan, you may defer paying income taxes on the distribution (and avoid the 10% early withdrawal penalty) until you actually receive a distribution at a later date.
 The Vendor will be able to tell you what portion, if any, of your payment is an "eligible rollover distribution."
 Generally, lump sum payments and installment payments made to you for a period of less than 10 years are "eligible rollover distributions" and can be rolled over.
-Hardship withdrawals, annuity payments and required minimum distributions made to you after you reach age 72 (or, if later, your Severance from Employment), are not "eligible rollover distributions" and cannot be rolled over.
+Hardship withdrawals, annuity payments, and required minimum distributions "eligible rollover are not distributions" and cannot be rolled over.